Functional programming

 • many imperative language have incorporated functional features: Python, JavaScript, C#, C++, Rust, Java, etc.

-For instance, a very common “functional” pattern consists in applying an input method to each elements of an input list.
+For instance, a common “functional” pattern consists in applying an input method to each elements of an input list.
 This can be written with a very concise syntax in Python, Java, etc.

 Besides, immutability is widely advocated as a software engineering principle (in mid-sized to large projects), to simplify debugging.